otto-cheung/PortfolioFlutterWeb/README.md

 ## Features

-- Responsive with mobile sizes
+- Responsive with mobile devices
 - Deployed using Firebase